-(1) This part applies only as to insurance adjusters and claims investigators as defined hereinafter in this part defined.

-(2) Unless otherwise required by context, the term "adjusters" as used in this part applies to all licensees defined herein as any type of adjuster or as a claims investigator.
+- (1) This part applies only as to insurance adjusters and claims investigators as defined hereinafter in this part defined. - (2) Unless otherwise required by context, the term "adjusters" as used in this part applies to all licensees defined herein as any type of adjuster or as a claims investigator.

-626.858 "Nonresident company employee adjuster" defined.-A "nonresident company employee adjuster" is a person who:

-(1) Is not a resident of this state;

-(2) Is a currently licensed or authorized adjuster in his or her home state for the type or kinds of insurance for which he or she intends to adjust claims for in this state; and

-(3) Is an employee of an insurer, or other insurers under the common control or ownership of such insurer, admitted to do business in this state.: and

-(4) Does not maintain an office in this state for the purpose of adjusting losses in this state.

-626.8582 "Nonresident public adjuster" defined.-A "nonresident public adjuster" is a person who:

-(1) Is not a resident of this state;

-(2) Is a currently licensed public adjuster in his or her state of residence for the type or kinds of insurance for which the licensee intends to adjust claims in this state or, if a resident of a state that does not license public adjusters, has passed the department's adjuster examination as prescribed in s.
-626.8732(1)(b); and

-(3) Is a self-employed public adjuster or associated with or employed by a public adjusting firm or other public adjuster.

-626.8584 "Nonresident independent adjuster" defined.-A "nonresident independent adjuster" is a person who:

-(1) Is not a resident of this state;

-(2) Is a currently licensed independent adjuster in his or her state of residence for the type or kinds of insurance for which the licensee intends to adjust claims in this state or, if a resident of a state that does not license independent adjusters, has passed the department's adjuster examination as prescribed in s.
-626.8734(1)(b); and

-(3) Is a self-employed independent adjuster or associated with or employed by an independent adjusting firm or other independent adjuster.

-Section 55.
-Subsection (2) of section 626.865, Florida Statutes, is amended to read:

-626.865 Public adjuster's qualifications, bond.-
+- Section 52.
+Section 626.858, Florida Statutes, is amended to read: - 626.858 "Nonresident company employee adjuster" defined.-A "nonresident company employee adjuster" is a person who: - (1) Is not a resident of this state; - (2) Is a currently licensed or authorized adjuster in his or her home state for the type or kinds of insurance for which he or she intends to adjust claims for in this state; and - (3) Is an employee of an insurer, or other insurers under the common control or ownership of such insurer, admitted to do business in this state.; and - (4) Does not maintain an office in this state for the purpose of adjusting losses in this state. - Section 53.
+Section 626.8582, Florida Statutes, is created to read: - 626.8582 "Nonresident public adjuster" defined.-A "nonresident public adjuster" is a person who: - (1) Is not a resident of this state; - (2) Is a currently licensed public adjuster in his or her state of residence for the type or kinds of insurance for which the licensee intends to adjust claims in this state or, if a resident of a state that does not license public adjusters, has passed the department's adjuster examination as prescribed in s.
+626.8732(1)(b); and - (3) Is a self-employed public adjuster or associated with or employed by a public adjusting firm or other public adjuster. - Section 54.
+Section 626.8584, Florida Statutes, is created to read: - 626.8584 "Nonresident independent adjuster" defined.-A "nonresident independent adjuster" is a person who: - (1) Is not a resident of this state; - (2) Is a currently licensed independent adjuster in his or her state of residence for the type or kinds of insurance for which the licensee intends to adjust claims in this state or, if a resident of a state that does not license independent adjusters, has passed the department's adjuster examination as prescribed in s.
+626.8734(1)(b); and - (3) Is a self-employed independent adjuster or associated with or employed by an independent adjusting firm or other independent adjuster. - Section 55.
+Subsection (2) of section 626.865, Florida Statutes, is amended to read: - 626.865 Public adjuster's qualifications, bond.-

 (2) At the time of application for license as a public adjuster, the applicant shall file with the department a bond executed and issued by a surety insurer authorized to transact such business in this state, in the amount of \$50,000 \$5,000, conditioned for the faithful performance of his or her duties as a public adjuster under the license applied for.
-The bond shall be in favor of the department and shall specifically authorize recovery by the department of the damages sustained in case the licenses is guilty of fraud or unfair practices in connection with his or her business as public adjuster.
+The bond shall be in favor of the department and shall specifically authorize recovery by the department of the damages sustained in case the licensee is guilty of fraud or unfair practices in connection with his or her business as public adjuster.
 The aggregate liability of the surety for all such damages shall in no event exceed the amount of the bond.
 Such bond shall not be terminated unless at least 30 days' written notice is given to the licensee and filed with the department.